 Property managers pride themselves on knowing these laws.
 Having a property manager handle these requests and others can save you from discrimination lawsuits.

 Allowing pets into your Alamo Heights investment property is a difficult decision, which is why turning to a property management company may be your best option.
-Not only can they help you decide if you want to allow pets, but they will then handle the screening and reasonable accommodation requests for service animals.
-If you are interested in having your property managed by Real Property Management Campanas, have more questions, or just want to speak to one of our team members, then contact us online or call us directly at (210) 314-1039 today!
+They can help you decide if you want to allow pets, and they will then handle the screening and reasonable accommodation requests for service animals.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.